vilchola/test/game-02/readme.md

 ## What we need?

-- Refactor the terrible code: `app/gilded-rose.ts`
+- Refactor the terrible code: `app/gilded-rose.ts`.
+You can help yourself by running the tests `npm test`
-- Don't change the test.
+- Add the new "Conjured" Item described bellow

 ## Rules and new requirement